-It appears that CBD may be an extremely effective and fast acting antidepressant.
-You should discuss the use of CBD for depression with your medial practitioner or health care professional.
+It appears that CBD may be an extremely effective and fast-acting antidepressant.
+You should discuss the use of CBD for depression with your medical practitioner or health care professional.

 There are many products on the market meant to treat both mild and chronic depression.
 Most of these, usually referred to as antidepressants, act by changing how the body’s hormones affect the activity of the brain and, therefore, the way you feel.

-CBD oil may be a safe, effective and almost instantaneous alternative.
-Pharmaceutical drugs can take weeks, if not months, before the patient notices a difference and oftentimes antidepressant medications are extremely addictive with a long list of potential side effects if you quit taking them suddenly.
-The worst part is that antidepressants only work for some people (1 in 3 people with depression are unable to find relief through current antidepressant drugs).
+CBD oil may be a safe, effective, and almost instantaneous alternative.
+Pharmaceutical drugs can take weeks, if not months before the patient notices a difference.
+Oftentimes antidepressant medications are extremely addictive with a long list of potential side effects if you quit taking them suddenly.
+The worst part is that antidepressants may only work for some people (1 in 3 people with depression are unable to find relief through current antidepressant drugs).

-It is common for patients to experience withdrawal symptoms such as dizziness, headache, nausea and even hallucinations when they stop taking the pharmaceuticals.
-If you currently use any pharmaceutical or other medications for your depression is important that your doctor advises you on how to go about changing from the chemical substances to CBD
+It is common for patients to experience withdrawal symptoms such as dizziness, headache, nausea, and even hallucinations when they stop taking the pharmaceuticals.
+If you currently use any pharmaceutical or other medications for your depression is important that your doctor advises you on how to go about changing from pharmaceutical substances to CBD.

 HISTORY AND STUDIES:

-Multiple articles recommend a dose of 25mg to 50mg a day may be effective in all types of Depression.
-It is also suggested that you try increasing dosage every 3-4 weeks by 25mg until symptom relief and to decrease amount of CBD with any worsening of symptoms.
+Multiple articles recommend a dose of 25mg to 50mg a day may be effective in all types of depression.
+It is also suggested that you try increasing dosage every 3-4 weeks by 25mg until symptom relief is achieved and to decrease the amount of CBD with any worsening of symptoms.

 It’s important to understand that CBD oil is not a miracle cure.
 The effects of CBD oil are not instant.
 CBD may take some time to work, so it is important to find the right dosage.